-On February 4, 2016, the Trans-Pacific Partnership (TPP) trade agreement was signed by each of 12 participating countries.
-For the United States this trade agreement has been primarily promoted by Barack Obama's chosen U.S. Trade Representative Michael Froman.
-Michael Froman has primarily promoted this trade agreement in the United States by mentioning increased U.S. exports that he says this agreement will result in.
+On February 4, 2016, the Trans-Pacific Partnership (TPP) was signed by each of 12 participating countries.
+For the United States this so called trade agreement has been primarily promoted by Barack Obama's chosen U.S. Trade Representative Michael Froman.
+Michael Froman has primarily promoted the Trans-Pacific Partnership in the United States by mentioning increased U.S. exports that he says this agreement will result in.
 While doing this he deceptively or ignorantly ignores our nations high amount of imports.
 He has been trying to get people to ignore how trade between nations is calculated with exports minus imports equaling the trade balance of a nation.
 For trade between nations this is the equivalent of a fourth grade math student when taking an exam ignoring the minus signs (-) and only looking at the plus (+) signs.
 Could that student get a good passing grade?
 No and only if the teacher also ignored the minus (-) sign in writing the test.

 For accounting this is the equivalent of a student or an accountant when doing a company balance sheet only doing the calculations for company assets, for example, cash, accounts receivable, goods or inventory, land and buildings, while leaving out the company liabilities, which are the accounts payable and loans.
 As a result of this likely deliberate ignorance the U.S. has had trade deficits of over 350 billion dollars every year since the year 2000 with no planned remedy.
 Only plans for getting people to ignore these calculations.
 As a result of this our nation has bought the goods of other nations, for example China, while a large amount of our U.S. assets, such as real estate, commodities like gold and silver, federal government bonds and corporate stocks and bonds have been and are being purchased by foreign investors.
 And to clarify, U.S. federal government bonds are considered assets for the purchasers, but for the United States government they are liabilities or legal debt.